An Inexact Conditional Gradient Method for Constrained Bilevel Optimization: Convergence Analysis

-\begin{remark} It is worth emphasizing that our proposed method requires only two matrix-vector multiplications, which significantly contributes to its efficiency.
-Furthermore, our results represent the state-of-the-art bound for the considered setting, to the best of our knowledge.
-In the case of the convex setting, our complexity result is near-optimal among projection-free methods for single-level optimization problems.
-This is noteworthy as it is known that the worst-case complexity of such methods is $\Theta(1/\epsilon)$ \cite{jaggi2013revisiting, lan2013complexity}.
-Regarding the non-convex setting, our complexity result matches the best-known bound of $\Theta(1/\epsilon^2)$ within the family of projection-free methods for single-level optimization problems \cite{jaggi2013revisiting, lan2013complexity}.
-This optimality underscores the efficiency and effectiveness of our approach in this particular context. \end{remark}
+\begin{remark} Our proposed method's efficiency stands out due to its requirement of just two matrix-vector multiplications.
+Furthermore, our results establish the state-of-the-art bounds for the considered setting.
+In the convex setting, our complexity result is near-optimal among projection-free methods for single-level optimization problems, as it is known that the worst-case complexity of such methods is $\cO(1/\epsilon)$ \cite{jaggi2013revisiting, lan2013complexity}.
+In the nonconvex setting, our complexity result matches the best-known bound of $\cO(1/\epsilon^2)$ within the family of projection-free methods for single-level optimization problems \cite{jaggi2013revisiting, lan2013complexity}.
+This underscores the efficiency and effectiveness of our approach in this specific context. \end{remark}

+\begin{remark} One of the key distinctions between our IBCG method and SBFW lies in how we approximate the Hessian matrix inversion within the hyper-gradient equation in \eqref{eq:v_def}.
+In our approach, we compute $\tilde{\mathbf{\bv}}(\bx_k)$ by computing a single step of gradient descent on the quadratic function presented in \eqref{eq:obj-v}.
+This leads to a single-loop algorithm that demands only two matrix-vector products per iteration.
+Considering the general scenario where $\grad_y f(\bx,\cdot)$ may not be bounded, the error of approximating $\bv(\bx_k)$ can be bounded as $\norm{\bw_k-\bv(\bx_k)}\leq \cO((\frac{\kappa_g-1}{\kappa_g+1})^k+{\kappa_g^{2.5}}/{\sqrt{k}})$ by selecting $\gamma$ as in Corollary \ref{cr:nonconvex_upper-bound} -- see Lemma~\ref{lem:nu_est_K} in Appendix for details.
+In contrast, SBFW constructs a biased stochastic estimate of the Hessian inverse matrix, namely $\bH_k$, such that $\norm{\bH_k\grad_yf(\bx_k,\by_k)-\bv(\bx_k)}\leq \cO(\kappa_g^2/\sqrt{k})$ at the cost of computing $\cO(\kappa_g\log(k))$ matrix-vector products per iteration.
+Consequently, our analysis is fundamentally different from those in prior work and presents a novel contribution within the realm of projection-free algorithms. \end{remark}